 This broken promise is closely related to the broken promise in regard to the powers to compel documents and witnesses.
 In order to make a determination of fact, which can be reported publicly with confidence, that a company is in fact responsible for having caused, or contributed to, a human rights harm, an Ombudsperson may require access to critical company documents or testimony in a case.
 Only if an Ombudsperson can be confident in its assessment that a company has caused or contributed to a human rights harm will that Ombudsperson be able to recommend that the Government of Canada deny or withdraw trade advocacy support and future Export Development Canada financial support from a company on the basis of having caused or contributed to a human rights abuse.

-The logical implication of not creating an Ombudsperson with the powers to compel witnesses and documents is that the Government of Canada has created an advisor to the Minister who may not have the necessary tools to confidently be able to make determinations of fact about whether or not a company caused or contributed to a human rights abuse.
+The logical implication of not creating an Ombudsperson with the powers to compel witnesses and documents is that the Government of Canada has created an advisor to the Minister who may not have the necessary tools to be able to make determinations of fact about whether or not a company caused or contributed to a human rights abuse.

-Promise broken – No Independence
+Promise broken – No independence

-In January 2018, the Government of Canada committed to creating an independent Ombudsperson.
+In January, 2018, the Government of Canada committed to creating an independent Ombudsperson.

 Why does the “advisor to the Minister” suddenly look so much like the ineffective former CSR Counsellor and discredited National Contact Point (NCP)?